moq-wg/moq-transport/draft-ietf-moq-transport.md

 objects with a lower Object Id are always sent before objects with a higher Object Id, regardless of the specified Delivery Order.

-Relays SHOULD NOT directly use SUBSCRIBER_PRIORITY or Delivery Order from incoming subscriptions for upstream subscriptions.
-Relays use of SUBSCRIBER_PRIORITY for upstream subscriptions is based on a number of factors specific to it, such as the populatity of the content or policy.
+Relays SHOULD NOT directly use Subscriber Priority or Delivery Order from incoming subscriptions for upstream subscriptions.
+Relays use of Subscriber Priority for upstream subscriptions is based on a number of factors specific to it, such as the populatity of the content or policy.